ericrogler/Green-Book/Chapters/Z025_Case_Study_Communication_Lesson_Example.md

   - “Free time” for students until class dismissal
   - Ask “improv” questions about the presentation to the class
   - Allow early dismissal (if permitted by principal/school policy)
+  - Ask the students how they would make their own presentation on a topic of their choice, using the concepts and themes shown in the video.

 ## References